envoyproxy/gateway/GOALS.md

 This expressive API will make Envoy accessible to more users, especially application developers, and make Envoy a stronger option for "getting started" as compared to other proxies.
 Application developers will use a simple API out of the box without needing to understand in-depth concepts of Envoy Proxy or use OSS wrappers.
-The expressive API will use familiar nouns that [expert personas](#personas) understand.
+The expressive API will use familiar nouns that [users](#personas) understand.

-The core full-featured Envoy APIs (xDS) will remain available for those who need more capability and for those who add functionality on top of Envoy, such as commercial API gateway products.
+The core full-featured Envoy APIs will remain available for those who need more capability and for those who add functionality on top of Envoy, such as commercial API gateway products.

 This expressive API will not be implemented by the Envoy Proxy, but rather an officially supported translation layer